 "highly competent": the teacher's performance is assessed as having excellent depth and breadth of knowledge, skill and understanding of the Teachers' Standards in the particular role they are fulfilling and the context in which they are working.
+An individual who plays a critical role in the life of the school and continuously offers significant value.
+An individual who makes a substantial contribution to raising pupil standards, takes advantage of opportunities for professional development and uses the outcomes of such to effectively improve pupils' learning.

 "substantial": the teacher's achievements and contribution to the school are significant, not just in raising standards of teaching and learning in their own classroom, or with their own groups of children, but also in making a significant wider contribution to school improvement, which impacts on pupil progress and the effectiveness of staff and colleagues.

-"sustained": in relation to a UPR application only, the teacher must have had two consecutive successful appraisal reports in this school and have made good progress towards their objectives during this period (see exceptions, e.g. maternity/sick leave, in the introduction to this section).
+An individual whose performance is not only good, but is also good enough to provide coaching and mentoring to other teachers.
+An individual who is highly competent will be able to give advice to other teachers, demonstrate effective teaching practice and know how to make a wider contribution to the work of the school. "sustained": in relation to a UPR application only, the teacher must have had two consecutive successful appraisal reports in this school and have made good progress towards their objectives during this period (see exceptions, e.g. maternity/sick leave, in the introduction to this section).
 They will have been expected to have shown that their teaching expertise has grown over the relevant period and is consistently good to outstanding.